Fastrings/Photomosaics/README_WEB.md

 curl -X POST -F 'image=@image.jpg' -F 'tile_size=-1' [url]
 ```

-Obviously, don't forget to replace some arguments:
+Obviously, don't forget to replace some arguments in the request above:
 - image.jpg by the path to your image
 - -1 by an actual tile size you want to use
 - [url] by the url of your own server.
 If you use mine, the url is: http[]()://localhost:8000/process_image